About the Program

 - Civilian oversight of the military in Mexico and across Latin America.

-The CAMPI program publishes research briefs, reports, and codebooks intended for use by researchers, policymakers, and the public.
+The CAMPI program publishes research briefs, reports, articles, and codebooks intended for use by researchers, policymakers, and the public.